simonsinclair/svg-gel-icon-set/README.md

 ### 2/3 Saving
 - Save a Copy `ALT+CMD+S` of the artwork and name it by its GEL-prescribed name:
 - ![](support/illus-save-a-copy.png)
-- Change the Save format to SVG from the dropdown:
+- Change the Save format to SVG using the dropdown:
 - ![](support/illus-save-format.png)
 - Set the following SVG options in the panel before clicking OK:
 - ![](support/illus-svg-options.png)